Jip-Hop/jailmaker/README.md

 ## Installation

 Beginning with 24.04 (Dragonfish), TrueNAS SCALE includes the systemd-nspawn containerization program in the base system.
 Technically there's nothing to install.
 You only need the `jlmkr.py` script file in the right place.
 [Instructions with screenshots](https://www.truenas.com/docs/scale/scaletutorials/apps/sandboxes/) are provided on the TrueNAS website.
 Start by creating a new dataset called `jailmaker` with the default settings (from TrueNAS web interface).
 Then login as the root user and download `jlmkr.py`.
+If you login as non-root user (e.g. as admin), **you must become root first** by executing `sudo su`.

 ```shell
 cd /mnt/mypool/jailmaker